A (terragrunt) wrapper around a (tofu|terraform) wrapper around ....

 tgwrap plan # which is the same as tgwrap run plan

-# run-all a plan
+# run all a plan

-tgwrap run-all plan
+tgwrap plan -A

-# or do the same in step-by-step mode
+# or do the same in step-by-step mode (which, by definition implies --all)

-tgwrap run-all plan -s
+tgwrap plan -s

 # if you want to add additional arguments it is recommended to use -- as separator (although it *might* work without)